A World of Strangers

-A World of Strangers is a 1958 novel by South African novelist and Nobel Laureate Nadine Gordimer.
+A World of Strangers is a 1958 novel by South African novelist Nadine Gordimer.
 The novel included mixed reviews, drawing criticism for its pedantic explanation of Gordimer's worldview.
 The novel was banned in South Africa for 12 years.

-The novel's main plot focuses on depicting the divisions and boundaries that Apartheid and international capitalism create within South African society.
+The novel's main plot focuses on depicting the divisions and boundaries that Apartheid and international capitalism created within South African society.
 The novel thematically focuses on liberalism in South Africa and in the international community.

+Plot

+Toby, the narrator, is a young Englishman who moves to Johannesburg to work for the family business.
+Not feeling bound to the rules of apartheid, he befriends Steven, an educated and charismatic black man, that introduces him to the vibrant life in the black townships.
+Toby discovers the many hardships of living under the apartheid system, and his life will be changed forever when his friendship with Steven ends in tragedy.

 Adaptation

 In 1962, a Danish film adaptation of the novel was released under the title Dilemma by Danish film director, Henning Carlsen, and starring Ivan Jackson, Evelyn Frank, and Marijke Mann.
 The film won the Grand prize at the 1962 Mannheim-Heidelberg International Filmfestival.

 In the U.K. this film was released under the title A World of Strangers due to an unrelated U.K. crime thriller being released in the same year under the same name.